-I started Rosemary Connely and Callen Pinckney's callenetics of the 1980's where you did those weird tiny movements to tone your ass and burn Calories.
 The hip and thigh diet followed, then came Reebok step and pretty much every aerobics video on VHS performed in my lounge.
-My clothes fluctuated between a size 12-16 and I was never really happy.

-My parents split when I was 16 and so began my slippery slope to disordered eating.
 My body became this machine.........one that I told myself would not tolerate anything fatty or Calorific.
-I exercised to the extreme.....daily whereby my knees packed in.
+I exercised to the extreme.....pushing through even though my knees packed in.

-Heading off to uni made it easier to hide away.
-Eating in secret, bingeing, battling with food every day.
-Counselling helped and I would ride along the roller coaster of getting better and speeding out of control again.
+Heading off to uni made it easier to hide.
+Restricting, eating in secret, bingeing, fighting my body every day.
+Therapy helped but I would continue to ride the roller coaster of recovery for a while.

 - I've restored my body confidence massively but still have to work at this - our bodies never stop changing (hello menopause!) so we never stand still.

 - I've made peace with food whereby it no longer rules my life.

-- I don't count Calories or weigh myself and look forward to stress-free meals.
+- I look forward to enjoying stress-free meals.

-- I never thought I would eat without guilt, resentment and shame but I did and I do.
+- I never thought I would eat without guilt, resentment and shame but I do.